 Why is CHA doing this?

 It is clear now that Ireland and the world are facing a Climate Emergency, where every community organisation and everyone else has to do what they can to reverse this trend.
 Across the six pilot sites in UK, Ireland and France, there will be 100 houses which will reduce carbon emissions from their energy use by 215 tonnes/year.
 By the end of the project in 2022, the smart hybrid storage systems will be market-ready and prepared to be installed into NWE homes.
 CHA is proud to be a major pilot for this much needed response.

 RED WoLF Partners

-Officially approved in January 2019, the project will end in July 2022.
+Officially approved in January 2019, the project was originally intended to end in July 2022.
 However, due to Covid the project was extended to September 2023.

 The total budget received from Interreg North-West Europe (2014-2020) is €3.64 million of European Regional Development Fund (ERDF).
 The total project budget is €6.06 million.

 For up-to-date information, please visit the Project website http://www.nweurope.eu/projects/project-search/red-wolf-rethink-electricity-distribution-without-load-following/ or follow the Project on Twitter or LinkedIn.